-Surgery is superior to radiotherapy in men with localized PCa, Swedish study saysMarch 15th, 2013 in Cancer /
+Surgery is superior to radiotherapy in men with localized PCa, Swedish study saysMarch 15, 2013 in Medicine & Health / Cancer

 Surgery offers better survival benefit for men with localised prostate cancer, according to a large observational study, conducted by a group of researchers in Sweden and the Netherlands.